Twitter Shares Fall, Ending A Hard Week For Social Media Stocks

 Social media companies, and tech stocks in general, have been reliable drivers of stock market growth in the past, but data breaches, privacy scandals and questions about how social media sites should be regulated have made some investors anxious.

 Earlier this year, weak tech stocks dragged down the Nasdaq composite index.
-Facebook's stock continues to fall on Friday, and the Nasdaq composite was down more than 1.6 percent.
+Facebook's stock continued to fall on Friday, and the Nasdaq composite was down more than 1.6 percent.